mjlim/pytumblr/README.md

 # autotag

 Uses pytumblr to automatically assign tags to your most recent posts.
-Edit blogname on line 12 to correspond to your blog name, then just run the client
 ```
-$ python autotag.py
+$ python autotag.py -h
+Automatically tag posts on Tumblr.

+positional arguments:
+  blogname              The name of your blog (name.tumblr.com or a custom
+                        domain)

+optional arguments:
+  -h, --help            show this help message and exit
+  -D, --debug-messages  Display debug messages
+  -c, --dont-commit-tags
+                        Don't write new tags to posts
+  -n NUM_POSTS_TO_TAG, --num-posts-to-tag NUM_POSTS_TO_TAG
+                        How many of your posts to be tagged, starting from the
+                        most recent
+  -r, --redo-autotags   Reassign tags for posts that have previously been
+                        autotagged
+  --start-threshold START_THRESHOLD
+                        the number of times a tag should appear before it is
+                        included on a post. will step down towards min-
+                        threshold if no tags are found at this level. default
+                        3.
+  --min-threshold MIN_THRESHOLD
+                        the minimum number of times a tag should appear before
+                        it is used on a post. default 3
+  -d REBLOG_RECURSION_DEPTH, --reblog-recursion-depth REBLOG_RECURSION_DEPTH
+                        The maximum number of reblogs to follow up the chain
+                        from the post you reblogged.
+Increases runtime but can
+                        yield better results.
+  -N NUM_NOTES_ORIGIN, --num-notes-origin NUM_NOTES_ORIGIN
+                        The maximum number of notes at the origin to look at
 ```

-Tags will be copied from the original post that the reblog came from.
-You can create rules to disallow certain tags by modifying the tag_allowed function.
-If that function returns False then the tag will not be included.
+You can create rules to handle certain tags (exclude or always include) by modifying the functions near the top of autotag.py.
+You can also add bias towards or against tags from certain blogs in the blog_tag_weight dict.

 # PyTumblr